 Carpal Tunnel Syndrome Developed in the Kitchen

 As well as cutting or burning yourself whilst you are in the kitchen, there are also other ways in which you can potentially injure yourself.
 For example if you put enormous pressure on your wrist then there is a good chance you may develop Carpal Tunnel Syndrome over time.

 With this condition, pressure on one of the main nerves in the hand leads to uncomfortable pins and needles sensations, and in more severe cases the muscle in your hand will begin to weaken making it difficult for you to use your hand.

 When you’re in the kitchen and using different types of equipment it’s important that you do not overwork yourself, especially if you are handling heavy equipment as this will increase the pressure you put on your hand and wrists.
-The more pressure you endure, the higher the chance you could develop a condition like Carpal Tunnel Syndrome.
+The more pressure you endure, the higher the chance you could develop a condition like carpal tunnel.

 Fortunately, the condition is treatable but it is best to get it seen by a doctor sooner rather than later in case it worsens.
 There are a few treatments you could receive for this condition, firstly, a cortisone injection can give some relief in conditions where acute inflammation is the main cause, however it often has a temporary effect and will not be beneficial for you in the long term.
 Also, if surgery is required then this will involve relieving the pressure on the nerve by dividing the carpal ligament and releasing the median nerve.

 Health and safety is vitally important in a kitchen, whether that be in a working environment or at home.
 It is so easy to either slip or trip over something without even realising, due to the hazardous nature of the kitchen.
 So, it’s vital that you are aware of your surroundings in any kitchen and make sure the simple things have been done.
 For example, making sure there isn’t anything on the floor that you might trip over from will increase your chance of not falling over and hurting yourself.